 For many of our guests that have done family holidays in India have each had a moving and memorable experience.
 At times tiring, but very rewarding.
-Well-traveled families find India a lot easier than others.
+Well-travelled families find India a lot easier than others.

 What are the best destinations for family holidays in India?

 North India and Rajasthan in particular offer a lot of activities that are great fun for children.
 Yet one has to remember that distances between destinations can be quite large.
 Multiple drives of over five hours long or train journeys equally long (sometimes overnight) have to be included to explore the region.
 We think it is good fun to travel in overnight trains with tier beds (air-conditioned) with kids as there are also many Indian families on board and the risk of getting travel sickness is smaller.
 Ultimately, however, it also depends on your travel preferences and how you enjoy travelling as a family.

 Families will enjoy the sheer beauty of the monuments in North India: the gorgeous unique Taj Mahal, the massive Amber Fort in Jaipur or Mehrangarh Fort in Jodhpur, the old fort town of Jaisalmer and the lake palace of Udaipur.
 All sights come with interesting stories of big battles, heroes and princesses – we are positive your kids won’t get bored.
 On the contrary!